Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - Pistol (Exandria)

 **Deadly Flourish**: When you take the attack action, instead of using your multiattack you only get one attack.
-For each attack you would do on that attack action, _Whisper_ deals 1d10 damage.
-For example, if you would do two attacks it does 2d10 damage.
+For each attack you would do beyond the first, it deals 2d10 additional damage.
+For example you deal 3d10 damage if you have 2 attacks in your attack action.

-**Death in Four Acts**: _Whisper_ has four attacks and you must spend an action to reload it in all cases.
+**Death in Four Acts**: _Whisper_ has four bullets and you must spend an action to reload it in all cases.
 However Whisper always crits if you were to hit the fourth and last attack before you reload.

 **Curtain Call**: As an action you extend _Whisper_ to a sniper and make four attacks against targets within 300ft of you.
 Each attack deals 2d10 damage and the fourth attack critically hits on a hit.
 You can do this action once before you must finish a long rest.